hoffstadt/DearPyGui/docs/source/documentation/drawing-api.rst

 Drawing commands can be used in containers like drawlist, viewport_drawlist, or a window.

-A drawlist widget is created by calling :py:func:`add_drawlist <dearpygui.dearpygui.add_drawlist>` then items can be added by calling their respective draw commands.
+A drawlist item is created by calling :py:func:`add_drawlist <dearpygui.dearpygui.add_drawlist>` then items can be added by calling their respective draw commands.
 The origin for the drawing is in the top left and the y axis points down.